 Additionally, majors and non-majors have the opportunity to take elective courses on ethics, drugs, prisoners’ and victims’ rights, white collar crime, and terrorism, as well as classes addressing race gender, crime, and justice.

 In addition to providing an outstanding classroom experience, CSUB's Criminal Justice Department also offers students internships with the Bakersfield Police Department, Kern County Sheriff's Office, Kern County Probation, District Attorney's Office, Child Protective Services, California Department of Rehabilitation, Alliance Against Family Violence and Sexual Assault, and several private law firms.
-Declared majors with junior status and a minimum of 2.5 GPA are eligible.
+Declared majors with junior status and a minimum of 2.5 CSUB GPA are eligible.

-Please click on the links at left for more information about the Criminal Justice Department at CSUB or call (661) 654-2433.
+Please click on the links at left for more information about the Criminal Justice Department at CSUB or call the Department Office at (661) 654-2433.